Reverse Curl Muscle Activation: Benefits and Techniques for Serious Lifters (Barbell vs Dumbbells)

 An underhand curl is considered to be the standard method for curling exercises.
 This is performed with a supinated grip, which simply means a palm up position.
 Standard curls then go through the full range of motion starting at 180 degrees of elbow extension, to end range elbow flexion, and back to full range elbow extension.

 When it comes to the muscles worked for an underhand curl, the upper arm bicep muscles will be used.
-This is the muscles of the upper arm and a muscle in the forearm, and is similar to the reverse curl muscles worked.
+These muscles encompass the upper arm and a forearm muscle, resembling those targeted in reverse curl exercises.

 In addition to this, the supinator, or palm up muscle of the forearm, will also be firing because of the palm up curl positioning.
 Finally, muscles of the forearm that involve flexing the fingers will also be firing due the cylindrical grip used on an underhand barbell and dumbbell.